OpenVidu/openvidu-ios-app/README.md

-> **IMPORTANT NOTE**: This project has **important bugs** and can not be used as base to build your own native iOS application.
-It is in our roadmap to fix bugs, but without any due date.
+> **IMPORTANT NOTE**: This project has **important bugs** and can not be used as base to build your own native OpenVidu iOS application.
+OpenVidu team doesn't provide any kind of help or guidance for this codebase.
+It is maintained just for reference.
-> We have developed a new iOS sample from scratch.
-Contact us through commercial@openvidu.io or pro.support@openvidu.io to get it.
+>
+> OpenVidu team have developed a new OpenVidu iOS sample application from scratch **without bugs**.
+It is not open source.
+Can be acquired with a commercial license.
+You can find more information about this sample application in the [official tutorials page](https://docs.openvidu.io/en/2.16.0/tutorials/openvidu-ios/).

 # OpenVidu Native iOS Sample Application
 ![Technologies](GitHubImages/technologies.png)